philwhisenhunt/dustinfirebaugh.com/content/blog/Web_Assembly/index.md

 [Javascript Engines](https://en.wikipedia.org/wiki/JavaScript_engine)(most notably [V8](https://v8.dev/) on Chrome and [Spider Monkey](https://en.wikipedia.org/wiki/SpiderMonkey) on Firefox ) run on top of a virtual machine in the browser (check out the [history lesson](#Some-Context-and-a-brief-history-lesson) a bit further down).
 Web Assembly runs on top of this same virtual machine.

 The name Web Assembly is a bit of a mislabel because It's not quite [Web](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/) and it's not quite [Assembly](https://stackoverflow.com/questions/1782415/what-is-the-difference-between-assembly-code-and-bytecode) (it's a bytecode intended to run on a VM -- assembly usually refers to opcodes compiled to something natively executable by machines).
 Yes, you can compile to target browsers, but there's actually a lot of potential for web assembly running outside the browser. (see further in this writing [Web Assembly Outside of the Web - WASI](#Web-Assembly-Outside-of-the-Web---WASI))

+### Will it Replace Javascript?

+No. Web Assembly is intended to run along side of Javascript.
+Allowing you to use Javascript for it's strengths (expressiveness, ease of use, manipulating DOM nodes) while gaining efficiencies of near native speeds and strong typing of other language (e.g. C, C++, Rust, etc...)

 ### Why do you need to be aware of Web Assembly Today?